Glaze0/CV_Generator/README.md

 ### Resume Generator

-made using HTML and JavaScript and stylled using CSS
+Made using HTML and JavaScript and styled using CSS.

+To run the code you need to clone the repository: